MTG/sms-tools/README.md

 <p>For Windows and Mac we recommend to install the anaconda distribution (https://store.continuum.io/cshop/anaconda/)</p>

-<p>The code for the basic analysis/synthesis models are in the directory software/models.
+<p>The code for the basic analysis/synthesis models is in the directory software/models.
 You can run the code from inside iPython, for example by typing <code>run hpsModel.py</code>, or from the Terminal, for example going to the software/models directory and typing <code>python hpsModel.py</code> </p>

 <p>There are examples of analysis/transformation/synthesis in the examples directory.
 All the sounds used in the examples are in the sounds directory.</p>